joanbr4/react-socket-chat-app/README.md

 This repository has implemented many things, such as:

 - Room, namespaces
-- Login with validations JWT
+- Validations JWT
-- Socket for chatting
+- Sockets
-- Component architecture in Frontend & Hexagonal from Backend as well
+- Component Architecture in Frontend & Hexagonal from Backend as well
+- Routing

 ## Requisited needed